-Hogan says White House rapid-tests plan undercut Maryland’s supply
+Hogan says White House’s plan for rapid virus tests undercuts Maryland’s supply

 Spokespeople for Abbott, iHealth and AccessBio Carestart did not immediately respond to requests for comment about what they had communicated to Maryland officials.

 While leaders debated the rapid-test distribution issues, the number of new coronavirus cases continued to fall across the District, Maryland and Virginia.
-In Hogan’s Maryland, 4,040 new cases were reported Wednesday, dropping its seven-day average by 39 percent compared with one week ago.
-The District reported 480 new cases, and the city’s seven-day average of new cases has now declined 38 percent from a week ago.
+In Maryland, 4,040 new cases were reported Wednesday, dropping its seven-day average by 39 percent compared with one week ago.
+The District reported 480 new cases, and the city’s seven-day average of new cases has declined 38 percent from a week ago.
 Virginia reported 12,480 new cases, bringing its seven-day average down 18 percent.

 Still, the case numbers remain high and continue to strain area resources.
 More than 2,459,000 cases have been reported in the District, Maryland and Virginia since the pandemic began, according to state data.
-More than 29,000 people in the region have died from covid.
+More than 29,000 people in the region have died of covid-19.

 Jacqueline Dupree contributed to this report.